 6. The springtime bloom is gorgeous.

 The area plantlife is dominated by desert mainstays like creosote bush, burro bush, and brittlebush, as well as several species of cacti.
 But it’s the Valley of Fire’s springtime bloom of wildflowers like the desert marigold, indigo bush, and desert mallow that are the most gorgeous, and the sight can’t be missed if you’re visiting Las Vegas in the spring.

 7. There are tons of viewpoints to see, and you can see them all in one visit.

 The most iconic sights include:

-- Mouse’s Tank: Located at the head of Petroglyph Canyon, Mouse’s Tank was named after a Southern Paiute Indian named “Little Mouse”, who nearly escaped from his pursuers after being accused of killing two prospectors (as well as other crimes) in the 1880s by hiding in the Canyon.
+Mouse’s Tank is located at the head of Petroglyph Canyon, Mouse’s Tank was named after a Southern Paiute Indian named “Little Mouse”, who nearly escaped from his pursuers after being accused of killing two prospectors (as well as other crimes) in the 1880s by hiding in the Canyon.

-- Elephant Rock: This formation looks just like – you guessed it – an elephant.
+Elephant Rock looks just like – you guessed it – an elephant.
 It’s located close to the park’s east entrance, about a ⅓ mile hike from the main parking area.

 Explore the Valley of Fire

 Ready for a trip to the Valley of Fire?
 Get up close and personal with the iconic red formations on our SUV tour: